 - (a) In order to study an Open University module and to be awarded credit for a module you must be registered for the module (see Student Regulation OU 5.1) or you must be registered for a qualification and enrolled for the module (Student Regulation OU 6.1 and OU 6.2).
 Being registered or enrolled as a student on a module entitles you to the tuition, assessment and material for the relevant module. - (b) Study limits for academic reasons - i) At any one time, you must not register or enrol to study modules that are worth a total of more than 120 credits unless prior approval has been given under the exceptional criteria set out in Appendix 1.
-The 120 credits exclude standalone residential school modules, postponed examinations and examination resits and resubmissions. - ii) If, in three eligible presentations of study, you do not complete at least one module successfully, you will not be allowed to register or enrol for another module unless you meet the conditions specified by the Senate (see Appendix 2). - (c) Additional study limits for undergraduate students in England
+The 120 credits exclude standalone residential school modules, postponed examinations and examination resits and resubmissions. - ii) If, in three eligible presentations of study, you do not complete at least one module successfully, you will not be allowed to register or enrol for another module unless you meet the conditions specified by the Senate (see Appendix 2). - (c) Additional study limits for undergraduate students in England - i) If, under the Open University Fee Rules, you are eligible to pay a UK England fee and you are not eligible for transitional arrangements, you will not be permitted to register or enrol to study undergraduate modules starting within any academic year (as defined in Regulation 2(1) of the Education (Student Support) Regulations 2011) which count towards a registered or declared qualification and for which the total fees payable will exceed the maximum amount specified pursuant to section 24 of the Higher Education Act 2004.

-Revised August 2013
+Approved February 2014, Amended August 2014

-- i) If, under the Open University Fee Rules, you are eligible to pay a UK England fee and you are not eligible for transitional arrangements, you will not be permitted to register or enrol to study undergraduate modules starting within any academic year (as defined in Regulation 2(1) of the Education (Student Support) Regulations 2011) which count towards a registered or declared qualification and for which the total fees payable will exceed the maximum amount specified pursuant to section 24 of the Higher Education Act 2004. - ii) If you defer your study of a module the fee payable for that module will be treated as falling within the academic year in which study of that module commenced.
-If any additional fee is payable when you resume study of the module, the additional fee will be treated as falling within the academic year in which study resumes. - iii) For the avoidance of doubt, all modules that are studied towards the degree of Master of Engineering (M.Eng) are treated as undergraduate modules for the purpose of this regulation. - Note (not forming part of the regulations): For details of whether you are eligible to pay a UK England fee, whether you are eligible for transitional arrangements, the academic years and the maximum amount referred to in paragraph (i) above please refer to the Fee Rules. - (d) Additional study limits for Postgraduate Certificate in Education students in England If you are registered for the Postgraduate Certificate in Education (PGCE) you will not be permitted to register to study any other module, except a postponed examination or an examination resit or resubmission, within the same academic year that you start your PGCE.
+- ii) If you defer your study of a module the fee payable for that module will be treated as falling within the academic year in which study of that module commenced.
+If any additional fee is payable when you resume study of the module, the additional fee will be treated as falling within the academic year in which study resumes. - iii) For the avoidance of doubt, all modules that are studied towards an integrated masters degree are treated as undergraduate modules for the purpose of this regulation.

+Note (not forming part of the regulations): For details of whether you are eligible to pay a UK England fee, whether you are eligible for transitional arrangements, the academic years and the maximum amount referred to in paragraph (i) above please refer to the Fee Rules.

+(d) Additional study limits for Postgraduate Certificate in Education students in England

+If you are registered for the Postgraduate Certificate in Education (PGCE) you will not be permitted to register to study any other module, except a postponed examination or an examination resit or resubmission, within the same academic year that you start your PGCE.